 Washington, D.C.
 Program

-Loyola's new Semester in Washington, D.C.
-Program is open to all Loyola undergraduate students with at least a junior standing.
+Loyola's semester in Washingtong D.C. program is open to all Loyola undergraduate students with at least a junior standing.
 Students will maintain full-time status and be placed in a variety of internships from government, nonprofit, and international offices and organizations.
 The program runs during the fall and spring semesters.
-All courses will be taught by Loyola faculty.
-Students will be housed and take Loyola classes at the Washington Intern Student Housing.
-Please click here for answers to Frequently Asked Questions (FAQs).
-For additional information, please contact Susan Dimock at email@example.com.
+All courses are taught by Loyola faculty.
+Students are housed in and take Loyola classes at the Washington Intern Student Housing.

 Benefits of the program